The Adoption Process

 When you are ready to adopt a new forever friend, we ask you complete our friendly questionnaire, which is designed to ensure successful adoptions for pets and family.
 Take a look at our events page to see where and when our weekly adoption events are.
 If you are interested in adopting one (or more) of our cats:

-- Review our typical questions below to ensure that you understand and are willing and capable of taking on the responsibility of a new pet.
+- Review some of our typical questions below to ensure that you understand and are willing and capable of taking on the responsibility of a new pet.

-- Fill out our adoption questionnaire – this can be done online or in person at one of our adoption events – or contact us.
+- Fill out our adoption questionnaire – this can be done online or in person at one of our adoption events.

 - One of our volunteers will have a brief conversation with you to determine your needs and preferences, find out about your daily schedule, and talk about your previous experience with pets.
 This will help us determine which cat best fits with your lifestyle.